happo/docs/website/docs/cypress.md

 - `HAPPO_PREVIOUS_SHA` the commit sha that the branch/PR is based on (usually a commit on master).
 Only set this for PR builds.
 - `HAPPO_CURRENT_SHA` the sha of the commit currently under test.
 Always set this.
-- `HAPPO_BASE_BRANCH` the default/base branch you use.
-Defaults to "master", so you only need to set this if you are using a different base branch.
+- `HAPPO_BASE_BRANCH` the default/base branch you use, e.g. `origin/dev`.
+  Defaults to `origin/master`, so you only need to set this if you are using a different base branch.
 - `HAPPO_CHANGE_URL` a url to the PR/commit.
 Optional.

 ## Troubleshooting